BYLAWS

 ARTICLE 1

-This document shall be known as the Bylaws of the Washington Association on Postsecondary Education and Disability (WAPED) as provided in Article 8 of the Constitution of the Association.
+This document shall be known as the Bylaws of the Washington Association on Postsecondary Education and Disability (WAPED) as provided in Article 8 of the Constitution.

 ARTICLE 2 – MEMBERSHIP